bluelinelabs/LoganSquare/README.md

 }
 ```

-Apply apt plugin and add the dependencies to the app's module.
+Apply apt plugin and add the dependencies to your app's module.

 ```groovy
 apply plugin: 'com.neenbedankt.android-apt'